gocd/docs.go.cd/gocd_on_kubernetes/designing_a_cd_pipeline/creating_a_build_pipeline.md

 ## Verifying your build pipeline

 Now that the build pipeline is configured, we can run it and verify that the docker image has been pushed.
-To run the pipeline, `unpuase` the pipeline in the GoCD dashboard.
+To run the pipeline, `unpause` the pipeline in the GoCD dashboard.
 The changes in the source git repository get picked up automatically when the pipeline is triggered.

 Once the pipeline run is finished, you can go to your DockerHub account to verify if the image has been pushed.